How to Clean Carpet With Baking Soda

 Baking soda is a highly effective household element that can naturally clean your carpets and refresh your valuable floors.
 Cleaning with baking soda is safe for almost all types of carpets, gentle on fibers, and very cost-effective.
 Baking soda is probably available in your kitchen.
 Here’s an easy way to use baking soda to freshen up your carpet.

-What Materials are Needed to Clean Your Carpet
+What Other Materials are Needed with Baking Soda

 • Baking soda